 Look, I know that as goats, you are social creatures.
 You simply cannot exist without the love and companionship of other goats.
 So I’m not surprised if the very idea of independence leaves you shaking your heads.
 Or maybe you’re just shaking your heads to get the flies off of them.
 Either way, we can all agree that such lofty concepts are just that: concepts.
 Constructs.
 Abstract ideas that can be twisted and abused and used to sell fireworks, fire arms, and fiery rhetoric.

 If nothing else sticks with you after this little lesson, remember this: even though you live in the middle of this giant monstrosity of a city with all its aggression, its noise, its puffed chests and pride, none of that is you.
 Maintain your essential goatness in all its musky greatness.
 Stay kind to each other and to everyone you encounter.
 Realize that everyone and everything – human, animal, and otherwise – are all inter-connected by the virtue of their very existence in this chaotic universe.
-To quote the great master Thich Nhat Hanh, continue to inter-be.
+To quote the great zen master Thich Nhat Hanh, continue to inter-be.
+Continue to celebrate interdependence, every day.

 (loud explosion followed by crackling)